yzhao062/yzhao062/README.md

 💬 **News & Travel**:

+- **Jan 2021**: We have a new library [PyHealth](https://github.com/yzhao062/PyHealth) released for more than 30 state-of-the-art predictive health algorithms (mostly deep learning based).
+See [the corresponding paper](https://www.andrew.cmu.edu/user/yuezhao2/papers/21-preprint-pyhealth.pdf) under review at JMLR as well!

 - **Dec 2020**: Thrilled to join [Prof. Jure Leskovek](https://cs.stanford.edu/people/jure/) @ Stanford University for a research internship/visit in 2021:) See u in CA (if not remotely)!

 - **Dec 2020**: Have multiple invited talks on anomaly detection and general machine learning.
 Video to be released :)